 - Surgery (for manual muscle lengthening or to cut hyperactive nerve fibers)

-Spasticity management will get rid of the high muscle tone, but gait training is necessary to learn how to walk without spasticity.
+Spasticity management will eliminate high muscle tone, but gait training is necessary to learn how to walk without spasticity.

-As you figure out how to adjust your center of gravity and continue to practice, the more comfortable the new movements will become.
+As you determine how to adjust your center of gravity and continue to practice, the new movements will become more comfortable.